tanmaybohra/Appliances-Energy-Prediction/README.md

 We observe that over the sleeping hours (10 PM - 6 AM) the energy consumption of appliances is around 50 Wh.
 After about 6 AM, energy consumption starts to rise gradually up until 11 AM (probably due to morning chores).
 And then gradually decreases to around 100 Wh at about 3 PM.
 After which the energy consumption drastically shoots up up until 6 PM in the evening (probably due to requirement lights in rooms).
 However energy consumption of appliances reverts back to 50 Wh, as night approaches and people in the house go to bed at around 10 PM.

-Insights ⚡: We observe that the energy consumption of appliances during the 8 AM - 4 PM is higher in weekends compared to the weekdays.
+We observe that the energy consumption of appliances during the 8 AM - 4 PM is higher in weekends compared to the weekdays.
 Also, average overall consumption in weekends is pretty high.

-Insights⚡:
+# Insights⚡:

 90% of Appliance consumption is less than 200 Wh .